cpulvermacher/lgtm/README.md

 [![Status](https://flat.badgen.net/github/checks/cpulvermacher/lgtm)](https://github.com/cpulvermacher/lgtm/actions/workflows/node.js.yml)
 [![License](https://flat.badgen.net/github/license/cpulvermacher/lgtm)](./LICENSE)

-LGTM is a Visual Studio Code extension that uses GitHub Copilot Chat to review source code changes in Git.
-It can help you catch bugs, areas for improvement, and other issues before merging.
+Use GitHub Copilot Chat to review source code changes in Git, and catch bugs, areas for improvement, and other issues before merging.
+Open the command palette and select `LGTM: Start Code Review...` to select what to review.

 ![Demo](./images/demo.gif)

 ## Getting Started

-**Start a Review**
-Switch to the Chat sidebar.

-- Type `/review` to review uncommitted changes or changes between two branches, commits, or tags.
+After starting a review with `LGTM: Start Code Review...`, LGTM will print review comments grouped by file and sorted by severity in the Chat sidebar.
+Click on line numbers to jump to the location (if checked out).

+### Starting a Review From Chat

+- Type `/review` followed by Return to bring up the same interactive menu as the `LGTM: Start Code Review...` menu command.
 - You can specify git refs as arguments, e.g. `/review develop main`, or omit arguments to select refs interactively.

-**View Results**

-LGTM will respond with review comments grouped by file and sorted by severity.

 ### Use in Agent Mode